tchleung/tomayto_tomahto/README.md

 | Taiwan | 22091 | 14367 |
 | China | 10962 | 1851 |

 Due to the imbalance, I decided to curate a more balanced dataset.
-I randomly selected 1851 male and 1851 female audio clips from the validated pool of both Taiwan and China, then split them into train, test and hold-out set with a 8:1:1 ratio.
+I randomly selected 1851 male and 1851 female audio clips from the validated pool of both Taiwan and China, then split them into train, test and hold-out sets with a 8:1:1 ratio.

 # **Constructing a CNN**
 ## **Pre-processing**
 (See details in nb/02_Preprocessing)<br/>
-You may be wondering why covolutional neural network is chosen for this task.
+You may be wondering why convolutional neural networks are chosen for this task.
 Let's first look at how we can visualize sound.
 <br/><br/>
 Most people have probably seen a waveform before.
 It is plotting amplitude over time (you can think of amplitude as loudness)
 <br/>